Table of Contents

 - j may be negative, like lst[-3] ( = lst[7] )

-- Python can handle, but few programming language may not support this
+- Python can handle it, but few programming languages may not support this

 Left Rotation 2nd variation